White Paper: MAST: An Introduction, 2017

 Teamwork and Ownership

 Two primary tenets of MAST are teamwork and ownership.
 Teamwork is evidenced in that it takes a diverse group of individuals within the Christian community working together to successfully move through all eight MAST steps.
 Furthermore, the teamwork extends beyond the language communities’ investments in their own projects.
-It is expressed and modeled by individuals willingly choose to use what they’ve learned to involve themselves in aiding other MAST projects of their region.
+It is expressed and modeled by individuals willingly choosing to use what they’ve learned to involve themselves in aiding other MAST projects of their region.
 As a part of the team, Wycliffe Associates, together with national partners and church networks, offers the training, resources, and follow-up support to see projects through to completion.
 Teamwork is essential because it is how God designed His body to work.
 Paul reminded the Ephesians that, “We are members, one of another” (Ephesians 4:25).

 Ownership properly applied is both enhanced through teamwork and keeps the contributions of team members in balance.
 Ownership means the responsibility for the project lies in the hands of the Christian community of that language.
 The process is church-centric, in that it must begin with a desire from the church and be completed through the efforts and participation of local Christians.
 Ownership is fostered when individuals who are already best-positioned to reach their own community are given the tools and training to do exactly that.
 The development of the team of translators and the process by which the translation will be completed, must come from the Christian community leaders and not from an outside source.